 The Infectious Diseases Section of the Department of Internal Medicine engages in a broad range of patient care, research, and educational activities.
-The Section is comprised of 22 full-time Faculty, and 9 clinical and research Fellows.
+The Section is comprised of 36 full-time Faculty, 2 part-time faculty members, and 13 clinical and research Fellows.

 Patient care and consultation is provided by board certified infectious diseases faculty members.

 The AIDS Care Program provides comprehensive care and prevention services to people living with and at risk for HIV disease and seeks to develop and perform research to create new knowledge in HIV/AIDS prevention and treatment.

 Focus of Research programs within the Infectious Diseases Section includes: